enlguy/hubprosp-full/content/_index.md

 ---
 banner:
-  title: We increase ARR 30% by optimizing your CRM
+  title: We increase your ARR 30% by optimizing your CRM
   content: When your data is inconsistent, and not used efficiently, you are losing revenue opportunities.
 We turn data into human potential for connection.
   image: /images/together.jpg
   button: